-This helps isolate the signal from the noise; instead of looking at hundreds of indicators, management can choose the indicators that provide the insights needed to make executive decisions.
-The best approach is to make the KRIs visible to stakeholders on executive dashboards to ensure that KRI insights are factored into executive decision-making.
+This process helps isolate the signal from the noise.
+Instead of looking at hundreds of indicators, management can choose the indicators that provide the insights needed to make executive decisions.

 Key Risk Indicator Categories